 One way Snapchat keeps it users engaged on a daily basis is through Snapstreaks.
 A Snapstreak is a number which indicates how many days in a row two people have snapped each other.
 The number appears to the right of a friend’s name.
 There are emoji’s that go along with that number that indicate whether there is a streak going or if the streak is about to expire.

 The question on my mind is this: Does a streak put a measurable number on a friendship for Snapchat users?
 Personally, I worry about the tendency of teens to measure their perceived importance or popularity among their peers by an arbitrary social media number.
 Are streaks becoming just another social media ploy that increases the social pressure our children feel in an effort to promote the use of the app which ultimately leads to more revenue for Snapchat?
 What is the cost (pun intended) to our children’s relationships, self esteem, and confidence?
 When I am in schools, I often hear kids tell me how many streaks they have going and how many days they have with the streak.

 I have heard both sides of the argument from teens themselves.
 Recently, at a school in New York, one middle school boy told me that ‘streaks are stupid and cause people to send meaningless snaps’.
-He went on to tell me that he has received snaps of complete darkness with the word ‘#streak’ included.
-He described feeling that the person cared more about a streak than truly connecting with him.
+He went on to tell me that he has received snaps of complete darkness with the message ‘#streak’ included.
+He described feeling that the person cared more about a streak than truly connecting and communicating with him.

 On the flip side of this discussion, I asked a college student what he thought of Snapstreaks.
 He said this:

 I feel like it can help people who are bad at keeping friendships going a little more accountable in the relationship.
 However, I don’t like when the snap is sent ONLY to keep the streak alive.